-Try to search an accommodation in Hong Kong on one of the online booking site, you’ll quickly notice that accommodation prices range from $10.00 above.
+Try to search accommodation in Hong Kong on one of the online booking sites, you’ll quickly notice that accommodation prices range from $10.00 above.
 It’s rare that you can find a $5.00 bed in a hostel.Savings tip:

 Being an expensive city, accommodation in Hong Kong is quite expensive.
 And you’ll also have a chance to experience that the size of the room is small, literally small.
 That most affordable option you have other than the usual hotels are hostels.
 You can search using Agoda, Booking or other booking sites to look for the cheapest and affordable hostels.